deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 ## Front End

-I would like to have the front end built with React to take advantage of component architecture, however to quickly test that everything works we can build a simple HTML page.
+I want the front end built with React to take advantage of component architecture, however to quickly test that everything works let's start with a simple HTML page.

-We should already have a page called `index.html` in our ./public folder.
+We should already have a page called `index.html` in our `./public` folder.
 Let's open that up and add a basic form for our users.

 ### User view